F0lak/dm_open_ref/ref/proc/startup.md

 +   startup(File,Port=0,Options,\...)
 <!-- -->
 **Args:**
-+   File+ The dmb file to run in a new server or null to load the current world.
++   File: The dmb file to run in a new server or null to load the current world.
-+   Port+ The network port to start the new server on.
++   Port: The network port to start the new server on.
 A value of 0 indicates that any available port should be used.
-+   Options+ Any number of the options listed below.
++   Options: Any number of the options listed below.
 Each option should be in an argument by itself.
 If the option takes a parameter, this can be in the same argument or in the following one.
 ### The valid options are: